 Practice your forms.
-Whether they are called, kata, pinan, set or dance, you must use them in your training.
+Forms may have many names such as kata, pinan, set, or dance.
+Use forms in your training.
 The old masters developed forms as a mnemonic aid for remembering their martial arts techniques.
 Practicing forms has a variety of benefits.

 They serve as a record of the art’s techniques in application and motion.
 They allow the student to improve their cardiovascular system by producing a mild aerobic workout.
 Forms, done correctly, also teach proper breathing patterns.
-Many forms are very long, requiring proper breath control to maintain maximum flow and power.
-By combining handwork, footwork and directional changes in routine patterns, the student develops the ability to use any of the techniques they have learned interchangeably.
+Many kata are very long, requiring precise breath control to maintain maximum flow and power.
+By combining handwork, footwork, and directional changes in patterns, the student develops the ability to use any of the techniques they have learned interchangeably.
 These routines develop proper stances during changes in balance that affects the fighting ability of the practitioner.
 Finally, forms serve as a standard to which an instructor can gauge student performance and evaluate student abilities.

 Elements of Forms